Decentralized-ID/decentralized-id.github.io/README.md

 **[Collaboration Welcome](https://github.com/infominer33/awesome-decentralized-id/blob/master/contributions.md)**

-This is a skeleton, around which I will fill some context,rearrange things a bit, and continue adding resources.
+This is a skeleton, around which I will fill some context, rearrange things a bit, and continue adding resources.

 Please let me know if any of the links are depreciated\broken, or about anything you'd like to see included.